SpaceN64/SpaceN64/README.md

 <!-- Markdown -->
 ## Sup — I'm SpaceN64 👨‍💻

-I'm a Python programmer, and also an HTML writer from Canada 🇨🇦.
+I'm a Python programmer and an HTML writer from Canada 🇨🇦.

 _At the moment, I am trying to learn more about *HTML* and *Java* and expanding my (already vast) knowledge of *Python*!_